lu-jim/kanban-capstone/README.md

-# kanban-capstone
+# Recipe board

-Kanban capstone is a JavaScript group project employing Kanban board
+Recipe board is a JavaScript group project with the goal to build a web-app that connects to the [Meals API](themealdb.com/api.php) to fetch Japanese recipes and with Likes and Comments support through the [Involvement](themealdb.com/api.php) API.

 If you like what you see and have a project you need coded, don't hesitate to contact me.